samathaluca/cloud9-ticketsales/README.md

 Information section.
 Iframe containing full colour video of complete 2018 concert is set under the black and white images.
 Alongside is information text explaining the history and containing quotes from bandmembers and song lyrics which show what _The Who_ is about.
-An auto start for the video was considered but research revealed that is can be intrusive and so has not proved favourable.
+An auto start for the video was considered but research revealed that is can be intrusive and so has not proved favorable.
 An unexpected start to an audio or video clip can be annoying, especially when users could be searching at work or in school or in company.
 Attention was given to the quality of the video.
 The ending is a bit random with Indian music added but the choice of Indian music is gentle and pleasant and not an unpleasant finish.
 High quality video should give fans confidence that the concert are still a positive experience without any risk of disappointment.
 The band members are older and may not look as cool but their voices are powerful.